Reshzera/BookDatabase-SmartContract/README.md

 ## Project Overview

 BookDatabase is a smart contract written in Solidity for use on the Ethereum blockchain.
 It allows the storage, modification, and deletion of book records in a decentralized manner.
 The contract is immutable once deployed, with an owner-centric permission system for modifying book records.
+Here is the contract deployed in a sepolia testnet: https://sepolia.etherscan.io/address/0xb4bdab41d1e0abf9eff2564a29f316443ec80b16#code;

 ## Features